Frequently Asked Questions

 JPL is one of the few flex duct manufacturers to offer a 10-year limited warranty.

-What is the friction loss for JPL ducts?
+What is the friction loss for JPL flexible ductwork?

-Where can I find installation instructions for JPL flexible ducts?
+Where can I find installation instructions for JPL flexible ductwork?

 Further information about proper installation of flexible duct may be found in the Air Duct Council’s Flexible Duct Performance and Installation Standards also known as the “Green Book”